VinceAle7082/XanvicOS/CONTRIBUTING.md

 ## Hurt and/or harass someone

-If you don't understand why, we DON'T need more people like you.
 As I already wrote in "What we want", we need to respect each other, so let's do it, no?

 ## Do something stupid

-"Doing something stupid" means a lot, by don't knowing what you are doing, to commit crimes.
-But it doesn't mean you can't make some errors here and there, we are humans after all.
+"Doing something stupid" means a lot, from not knowing what you are doing, to commiting crimes.

+## Troll (too much)

+You can make some trolls, but you can't do something like creating 100 pull request about deleting all the code.

 # Here is what you need to do